mdda/mdda.github.io/_posts/AI/2016-07-29-presentation-at-fifth-elephant.md

 ![Presentation Content Example]({{ site.url }}/assets/img/2016-07-29_FifthElephant-LessonsLearned_7_600x390.png)
 </a>

-The presentation was also recorded...
+### Video Link

+The presentation was also recorded... and is available <a href="https://www.youtube.com/watch?v=GQ2OMmpxEpw" target="_blank">via HasGeek YouTube channel</a>.
+The videos were professionally done, though I can't vouch for this one, since I can't bear to watch myself...